 False Linearity: Why Time Feels Continuous When It Isn’t

 Hello!
-Today I will talk about false linearity and why time seems continuous when it is not.
-False linearity describes […]
+Today I’ll talk about false linearity and why time appears continuous when it actually isn’t.
+False linearity describes the […]

 Quantum & Timeline Studies explores reality as a nonlinear, multi-layered system where time is not a straight path, but a field of possibilities shaped by consciousness.